skip to main content

 • Top 20 tips —Excerpts to answer the most frequently asked questions about the King County Editorial Style Manual.

-• King County editorial style guide (DOC, 416KB)—A summary of key entries in the county's online Editorial Style Manual.
+• King County editorial style guide (DOC, 468KB)—A summary of key entries in the County's online Editorial Style Manual.
 If you need a printed version of the manual, download this condensed style guide.
 Except for this Word document, there is no print version of the whole style manual.
+Updated July 20, 2010.

-• Graphic standards, King County Printshop Services (internal link)—Designed to create a greater visual consistency, clarity and recognition of King County government.
-Also see King County Metro graphic standards (internal link)—for applying county standards to Metro Transit products and services.
+• Graphic standards -- King County Printshop Services (internal link)—Designed to create a greater visual consistency, clarity and recognition of King County government.

 • Martin Luther King Logo —Background, news and FAQ about new county logo honoring the civil rights leader; approved March 12, 2007.